Positively Productive Pad Practice

 So those are a few different ways to effectively use a practice pad to improve technique, coordination, and chops.
 Work at a pace that’s comfortable for you to get the most out of each exercise.

 But these exercises are just the tip of the iceberg.
 What’s next?
 How do the above concepts transfer to the drum set?
 How can you take these exercises to a more advanced level?
-Schedule a trial lesson with one of our awesome instructors to find the answers.
+Schedule a trial drum lesson with one of our awesome instructors to find the answers.
 Learn more by clicking the button below!

 Previous